Kaçkar Mountains

 With the highest peak, Kaçkar Dağı, at an elevation of 3937 m, and mountain plateaus at about 3000 m in elevation, the range is the highest part of the Pontic Mountains.
 The Kaçkars are glaciated mountains that are alpine in character, with steep rocky peaks and numerous mountain lakes.
 The area was declared a national park in 1994.
 Recreational activities in the park include hiking, camping, mountaineering, and, increasingly, heliskiing.

-Geography and etymology
+The Kackar range boasts a wide variety of plants and wildlife such as wolves, bears, boars, feral goats, deer, jackals and wild chickens.

+Etymology

-The name Kaçkar (from Armenian khachkar (Խաչքար) literally meaning "cross stone") may be used in various senses.
+The name Kaçkar derives from the Armenian term khachkar (Խաչքար), which literally means "cross stone".
+The name may be used in various senses.
 It may describe the whole mountain range, including the many mountain groups, or it may just describe the Kaçkar-Kavron group with its highest peak, or just the highest peak itself.
 The local name of the highest peak or its mountain group Kaçkar Dağı translates to Kaçkar Mountain, and the name of the range Kaçkar Dağları translates to Kaçkar Mountains.

+Geography

 On the south and east, the Kaçkar Mountains are bordered by the Çoruh river valley; on the north, by the Black Sea coast.